SanderLoman/rust-p2p/book/contributing/contributing.md

 ## Getting Started

-1. Familiarize yourself with the project by reading our [documentation](https://nodura.github.io/Contower/).
+1. Familiarize yourself with the [how to contribute](https://github.com/Nodura/Contower/blob/unstable/CONTRIBUTING.md) guide.
 2. Set up your development environment as described in [setup instructions](./setup.md).
 3. Check out the [open issues](https://github.com/SanderLoman/Contower/issues) for areas where you can contribute.
     - Start with issues labeled [good first issue](https://github.com/SanderLoman/Contower/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) if you're new.
 4. Before starting work on an issue, please comment on it to let others know you're working on it.
 5. Submit your contributions as a pull request for review.